beamable/FederatedInventory/README.md

 ```csharp
 await Requester.Request<CommonResponse>(Method.PUT, $"/object/inventory/{_userContext.UserId}/proxy/state", newState);
 ```
-Inventory service will notify the game client to refresh the inventory content if there's a diff.
+The Inventory service will notify the game client to refresh the inventory content if there's a diff.

 ## Beamable provided examples
 - [Genamon - a game that uses Generative AI and blockchain with federated authentication and inventory](https://github.com/beamable/genamon-polygon)